-- The date that the plan or any benefit option under the plan is terminated. - The date that dependent coverage under the plan or the plan is terminated. - The date a spouse or same-sex partner ceases to be a dependent due to a divorce or dissolution of the same-sex partnership.
+- The date that the plan or any benefit option under the plan is terminated. - The date that dependent coverage under the plan or the plan is terminated. - The date a spouse ceases to be a dependent due to a divorce. - The last day of the month in which a dependent child ceases to satisfy the eligibility requirements for a dependent under the plan.

-- The last day of the month in which a dependent child ceases to satisfy the eligibility requirements for a dependent under the plan. - The date a dependent dies. - The date that your coverage terminates, or for a dependent child in the event of your death, the last day of the month in which you die. - The last day of the month during which you fail to pay any required premium on behalf of your dependents. - The date that you terminate coverage for your dependents.
+- The date a dependent dies. - The date that your coverage terminates, or for a dependent in the event of your death, the last day of the month in which you die. - The last day of the month during which you fail to pay any required premium on behalf of your dependents. - The date that you terminate coverage for your dependents.